Mulford Building

-The Mulford Building is an historic, American, light manufacturing, loft building that is located in the Spring Garden neighborhood of Philadelphia, Pennsylvania.
+The Mulford Building is an historic, light manufacturing, loft building in the Spring Garden neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2004.

 History and architectural features

 Built between 1912 and 1913, this historic structure is a nine-story, steel-frame building that is clad in brick.
 Designed in the Classical Revival style, it measures 400 by 100 ft.
 A four-story addition was built in 1934.
 It originally housed clothing manufacturers, until purchased by the H. K. Mulford Company, pharmaceutical manufacturers, in 1918, which occupied the building until 1963, after which it again housed clothing manufacturers.

 It was added to the National Register of Historic Places in 2004.